hyperledger/besu-docs/docs/HowTo/Troubleshoot/Troubleshooting.md

 ## Quorum Developer Quickstart not working on Apple M1 chip

 The [Quorum Developer Quickstart](../../Tutorials/Developer-Quickstart.md) does not currently support the Apple M1 chip.
-The quickstart oftens starts up on machines that use the chip, but may show the following symptoms:
+The quickstart starts up on machines that use the chip, but may show the following symptoms:

 * All JSON-RPC calls return an empty reply from the server